-For FY 2019-20, the scored prioritization list will be reviewed, adjusted, and approved by the CCHE Fiscal Affairs and Audit Standing Committee and CCHE prior to submission to OSA, OSPB and the General Assembly (CDC, JTC, JBC) on November 1, 2018.
+For FY 2020-21, the scored prioritization list will be reviewed, adjusted, and approved by the CCHE Fiscal Affairs and Audit Standing Committee and CCHE prior to submission to OSA, OSPB and the General Assembly (CDC, JTC, JBC) on November 1, 2019.
+Note that per the new OSPB timeline, a preliminary prioritized list will be submitted to OSPB on July 1, 2019.
+This list will be created using CDHE staff initial scoring.